 Planting and Care for Good Parsnip Harvesting

-Plant parsnip seeds ¼ to ½ inch deep in rows, 12 inches apart about 2 to 3 weeks before the last frost.
+Plant parsnip seeds ¼ to ½ inch deep in rows, 12 inches apart about two to three weeks before the last frost in spring.
 Parsnips perform best when planted in a sunny spot in well-drained, organic rich soil.

 Caring for parsnips is an important step for a good parsnip harvest.
 Parsnips should be kept weed free and swallowtail-butterfly caterpillars should be handpicked off.
 Water parsnip plants thoroughly, once a week, during periods of dry weather.